pahrg/eterna-v1-alpha/documentation/usage/Pre_Ingest.md

 This activity consists of the definition of the terms, pre-conditions and requirements for content, and accompanying information (e.g. metadata, documentation, contracts, etc.), to be sent to the repository by the Producer.
 It is materialised in a written agreement between the Producer and the Repository that specifies the type of content and all the legal and technical requirements that both parties are expected to comply.

-## Classification plan

-During the signing of the submission agreement, the Producer must have agreed to a base Classification Scheme (or list of Collections) on which she will have explicit authorisation to deposit new information.

-The base Classification Scheme is usually created by the Repository and can be downloaded in this section in machine readable format.
-The downloaded file can be loaded into RODA-in to better arrange and prepare Submission Information Packages before transferring them to the repository to be ingested.

-[Download classification scheme](/api/v1/classification_plans) (note: downloading the classification scheme requires a ETERNA instance)

 ## Submission Information Packages (SIP)

 This activity consists of preparing of one or more Submission Information Packages (SIP) according to the technical and non-technical requirements defined on the Submission Agreement.
 To facilitate the creation of SIPs, Producers may take advantage of the RODA-in tool.